 eCommerce and mobile commerce have dramatically changed the way brands reach customers, making it faster and easier for consumers to make purchases on the fly while avoiding the hassles of going to the store.– Hil Davis.

 Ecommerce has penetrated our lives vastly in the last decade.
-From being skeptical about buying goods online to being our primary source for all shopping needs, eCommerce has come a long way.
+From being sceptical about buying goods online to being our primary source for all shopping needs, eCommerce has come a long way.

 With eCommerce, there is a new uprising of a new online business called social commerce.
-It’s simple, easy to use, and accessible on our favorite social media channels.
+It’s simple, easy to use, and accessible on our favourite social media channels.

 From our experience in digital commerce through the years we clearly know that online businesses are easier to start.
 They are more flexible and have a low operational cost.

 Each form of business comes with its benefits and drawbacks.
 Therefore, this article will help you choose between social commerce vs eCommerce, the best path suitable for your business needs.